What are Sirtfoods and how to start with the Sirtfood Diet that Adele was using to lose weight?

 The diet combines Sirtfoods and calorie restriction, both of which may trigger the body to produce higher levels of sirtuins.

 The diet’s creators claim that following the Sirtfood Diet will lead to rapid weight loss, all while maintaining muscle mass and protecting you from chronic disease.

-Once you have completed the diet, you are encouraged to continue including sirtfoods and the diet’s signature green juice into your regular diet.
+Once you have completed the diet, you are encouraged to continue including Sirtfoods and the diet’s signature green juice (recipe below in this article) into your regular diet.

 How to Follow the Sirtfood Diet

 The Sirtfood Diet has two phases that last a total of three weeks.
 After that, you can continue “sirtifying” your diet by including as many Sirtfoods as possible in your meals.

 The meals are full of Sirtfoods but do include other ingredients besides just the “top 20 sort foods.”
 Most of the ingredients and Sirtfoods are easy to find.